mrkaleArduinoLib/gbj_running/README.md

 <a id="getStatistic"></a>
 ## getStatistic()
 #### Description
+The method is overloaded.

-The method calculates and returns a new running statistic of a type defined in constructor parameter [runningType](#prm_runningType) from the current input value and previous values and stores it in the data buffer for the future calculation.
+- If an input argument is provided, it calculates and returns a new running statistic of a type defined in constructor parameter [statisticType](#prm_statisticType) from the current input value and previous values and stores it in the data buffer for the future calculation.
+- If no input argument is provided,the method returns the recently calculated running statistics without need of new measured value (sample) or recalculation.
+  - This variant of the method is declared as a static getter.
+  - The same effect can be achieved by inputting the value outside the current filter.
+  - The method is useful if there is no variable used for the running statistic in an application and the recent statistic is needed.

 #### Syntax
     uint16_t getStatistic(uint16_t currentValue);
+    uint16_t getStatistic();

 #### Parameters
 <a id="prm_currentValue"></a>